wakodeashay/SKC/README.md

 File description :

-main.py : contains source code for the project
+main.py : Source code for the project

+metric.py :  Calculating and Plotting Metric for the proposed rerouting strategy

 Illustrations folder contains illustrations used in the paper